biurad/php-di/README.md

 **divineniiquaye/rade-di** is a HIGH performance smart tool for performing simple to complex dependency injection in your application for [PHP] 7.4+ created by [Divine Niiquaye][@divineniiquaye] referenced to [Nette DI][nette-di] and [Pimple].
 This library provides an advance way of resolving services for best performance to your application.

 Rade DI was born after frustration using [Symfony DI][symfony-di] and [Nette DI][nette-di] on several projects.
 Autowiring feature in Nette is much more simpler than that of symfony's.
-No doubt, they all great to use.
-But I wanted a DI which allows me focus on writing code than configuring the DI.
+No doubt they all great to use, but I wanted a DI which allows me focus on writing code than configuring the DI.
 Initially was a simple container, but over time managed to include most essential features.

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating in this project and its community, you are expected to uphold this code.